Matthew Lombardi

 Matthew Lombardi (born March 18, 1982) is a Canadian former professional ice hockey center who played in the National Hockey League (NHL) for the Calgary Flames, Phoenix Coyotes, Nashville Predators, Toronto Maple Leafs and Anaheim Ducks.
+Lombardi made his NHL debut in 2003 and was a member of the Flames' team that went to the 2004 Stanley Cup Finals.
+During his career he was plagued with injuries, suffering two significant concussions.
+Lombardi played for Team Canada at the IIHF World Championships, winning gold in 2007 and silver in 2009.
+While playing in Switzerland, he was named to Team Canada and won the 2015 Spengler Cup.
+He retired from playing hockey in 2016.

 Playing career

 Lombardi was born and raised in Hudson, Quebec, a suburb of Montreal, Quebec.
 As a youth, he played in the 1995 Quebec International Pee-Wee Hockey Tournament with the Lac-Saint-Louis-Ouest minor ice hockey team.
-He later played hockey for the LaPresqu'ile minor hockey association before playing junior ice hockey for the Victoriaville Tigres in the Quebec Major Junior Hockey League (QMJHL) for four years before.
+He later played hockey for the LaPresqu'ile minor hockey association before playing junior ice hockey for the Victoriaville Tigres in the Quebec Major Junior Hockey League (QMJHL) for four years.